abramin/cultural-cognitive-science/pilot/pilot.md

 #### Day 2: Tuesday (2-2.5 hours)

 **Reading:**
-- Bermúdez Chapter 5, second half (pages 21-40)
+- Chalmers, "Facing Up to the Problem of Consciousness" (second half, approximately pages 11-20)

 **Focus on:**
-- How do different theories attempt to explain consciousness?
+- How does Chalmers propose to approach the hard problem?
+- What does he mean by "experience" or "phenomenal consciousness"?
+- Why can't reductive explanation work for consciousness?

 **Tasks:**
 - Continue detailed notes
-- Synthesize: What is the overall argument of this chapter?
+- Synthesize: What is the overall argument of this paper?
 - Create a concept map if helpful
 - Reread confusing sections